LLM Categorization Contract¶

 Map messy human text to canonical investment categories with subcategory distributions.

-Output MUST be strict JSON matching:
+Output MUST be strict JSON validated by work_graph/investment/llm_schema.py.

-Output Requirements¶
+Output requirements¶

 | Requirement | Details |